mikejihbe/metrics/README.md

 How to Collect
 --------------

-Hit the server on your configured port and you'll get a json representation of your metrics.
-You should collect these periodically to generate timeseries to monitor the health of your application.
+Using the metrics server you can hit the server on your configured port and you'll get a json representation of your metrics.
+You should collect these periodically to generate timeseries to monitor the longterm health of your application.
+The metrics.Reporting object would let you write to a log periodically or however else you'd like to expose your metrics.